giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportAsIs.md

-Model of Organization – as is
+Model of Organization â€“ as is

 # Identification